 Senior Research Associate

 Marie completed her PhD in Genetics, Genomics and Molecular Biology at Universite de la Mediterranee, France.
 For her postdoctoral work, she joined Veronica van Heyningen lab at the MRC, Human Genetics Unit, in Edinburgh, UK, where she studied the control of PAX6 during eye development.
 She furthered her interest in developmental biology and neuroscience by joining Nadia Dahmane lab at Institut de Biologie du Development de Luminy, France, where she studied a new modulator of Sonic Hedgehog pathway during cerebellar development and tumorigenesis.
 She then moved to the US to join the lab of Lee Niswander, HHMI, at Memorial Sloan Kettering, NY, where she studied neural tube defects (NTD) by using ENU-mutagenesis in mice and forward genetics to identify new genes and pathways involved in NTD.
 Next in Jean Hebert lab, at Albert Einstein College of Medicine, NY, she focused on embryonic neural development using conditional knockout mice.
 In particular she studied the role of the BMP and FGF pathways in forebrain and cerebellar development.
-Since 2014, in Tim Blenkinsop lab, she is investigating how human adult RPE cells can be manipulated to treat patients with ocular degenerative, aging and genetic diseases.
+Marie was in the Tim Blenkinsop lab from 2014 to 2018, she is investigating how human adult RPE cells can be manipulated to treat patients with ocular degenerative, aging and genetic diseases.
 She is now a senior clinical research coordinator in the lab of Dr. Nina Bhardwaj at Icahn School of Medicine at Mount Sinai, NY.

 Marie also worked as a Medical Writer and a Scientific Administrator.
 She was born and raised in Marseille, France, and she lives in Brooklyn.

 Lauren performed her thesis work in the Blenkinsop Lab and obtained her PhD in the Biomedical Sciences department at the Icahn School of Medicine at Mount Sinai in New York.
-Her thesis focuses on isolating retinal pigment epithelial stem cells and modeling Proliferative Vitreoretinopathy, a blinding disease of the retina.
-Lauren also works on developing retinal transplantation methods to improve vision.
+Her thesis focused on isolating retinal pigment epithelial stem cells and modeling Proliferative Vitreoretinopathy, a blinding disease of the retina.
+Lauren also worked on developing retinal transplantation methods to improve vision.
 Prior to graduate school, Lauren worked as a research scientist in the lab of Dr. Paul Frenette at Albert Einstein College of Medicine studying the hematopoietic stem cell niche.
 A California native, Lauren received her Master of Science from the University of Sydney and her Bachelor of Science from the University of Michigan, Ann Arbor.
 In her free time, Lauren enjoys surfing and hiking with her dog, Penny.
 Lauren is now a scientist at insitro in the San Francisco Bay area.